GenesisEducationKyiv/front-end-school-3-0-dankozz1t/docs/ADR/decisions/0009-modal-windows-modalsPool.md

 ## Decision

-It was decided to use VisiblePool for managing modal windows.
+It was decided to use ModalsPool for managing modal windows.

 1. **System architecture**
    - Centralized store for managing modal window state